maeduphorne/rancid-tomatillos/README.md

   - Self-teaching efficiently with new concepts
   - Thorough testing using Cypress
   - Using data down, actions up principles to enact a search feature
+  - Close attention to User Experience - reflected in the routing and multiple ways to easily return to the main page

 ## Challenges & Improvements
   - Deciding whether components should be functional or class components
   - Troubleshooting async issues
   - Possible future improvements:
     - Allow a user to search for movies by genre or rating
-    - Incorporating Day.js to reformat a date from the API
     - Build our own backend using Express.js

 ## Set Up